 Monday to Friday, morning session: 8:45 am – 1:15 pm

 Monday, Tuesday, Thursday afternoon session: 1:15 pm – 2:45 pm.

-We are offering a service of support for our parents who need some extra care for their child during the school holidays.
-Available from 8:45am – 2:45pm Monday Tuesday and Thursday and 8:45am – 2-45pm Wednesdays and Fridays
+We open 48 weeks of the year as our service is in support for those of our parents who work or who need some extra care for their child during the school holidays.
+Available from 8:45am – 2:45pm Monday Tuesday and Thursday and 8:45am – 1-15pm Wednesdays and Fridays

 Education Review office